-STUDENT WIVES FELLOWSHIP - This fellowship of women meets monthly during the school year to provide encouragement for student wives on the campus through Bible study, fellowship, and planned activities.
-In addition, academic courses are provided for student wives to equip them for ministry alongside their husbands.
-These classes are free-of-charge and free childcare is provided at the Preschool Center.
+STUDENT WIVES FELLOWSHIP - Wives of currents students are encouraged to participate in monthly fellowship meetings during the school year for the purpose of building relationships and enhancing personal growth.
+In addition, academic courses are provided through the Ministry Wife-Certificate program to equip wives for ministry alongside their husbands.
+These classes (and childcare during them) are offered free of charge.